The Affine Divergence: Aligning Activation Updates Beyond Normalisation: Divergence Generalisations

 In this case, the effective mixing appears as $\mathbf{M}_{pk}=\tilde{x}_{ke}\tilde{x}_{pe}+1_{kp}$, which could be counteracted using a pseudo-root-inverse of the patchwise Gram-like divergence on the forward pass; however this is computationally prohibitive and disrupts the spatialised nature of convolution.
 This intertwines patches non-locally, directly violating the foundational inductive-bias considerations that motivate convolution.
 It also breaks the translational\footnote{Really more like a special subset of permutations with respect to neurons \textit{not} data.
-As `translation' in this sense is more like a reindexing as opposed to translating the activation value $\vec{a}'=\vec{a}-\vec{t}$.} equivariance by introducing inter-patch mixings; although contrary to common belief this is less troublesome since edge-effects break it anyway.
-Nevertheless, locality of convolution would not hold.
+As `translation' in this sense is more like a reindexing as opposed to translating the activation value $\vec{a}'=\vec{a}-\vec{t}$.} equivariance by introducing inter-patch mixings.
+Contrary to common belief, this is a less troublesome disruption by structural corrections, since edge effects of standard convolution break it anyway.

+Nevertheless, the desirable locality of convolution does not hold.
 Hence, the network may be sensitive to patchwise mixing, and overall, this is conceptually unappealing.
 Incidentally, the often successful BatchNorm respects locality, as does the element-wise form of activation functions typically used in convolution --- perhaps suggestive of BatchNorm's empirical success in convolution.

 Overall, both the prior straightforward structural corrections for batched-affine can be applied individually to patches, but their use is unsupported due to approximation breakdown due to the strong nonlinear computations interconnecting patches downstream.
 Similarly, full corrections are unfavourable because they undermine the inductive biases of convolution.
 Therefore, despite remedies for the ideal-effective misalignment theoretically existing and directly comparable to batched-affine corrections, they may be troublesome due to pathological interactions arising downstream.
+Hence, this requires substantial future study.

 Nevertheless, one can still implement PatchNorm as shown in \textit{Figs.}~\ref{Fig:Convolution1}~and~\ref{Fig:Convolution2}.
 These are insightful examples, as despite PatchNorm being structurally identical to the batched-affine case, the implicit assumptions fundamentally differ, and subsequent outcomes are markedly different.